 Safes for the Home Are Often Inadequate or Dear

-> Further information on safe deposit boxes > Safes for the Home Are Often Inadequate or Dear
+Additional information > Prevailing conditions for value storage in Switzerland and Liechtenstein > Safes for the Home Are Often Inadequate or Dear

 In order for home safes to be secure, they need to be certified.
 Most of the time, therefore, storing valuables in private high-security vaults is more cost-effective